Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

-As for its modular interpretation: We identified the exceptional (chordal) divisor on $\widetilde\Mcal^\st_\ct$ with the moduli space $\Hyp_5^\st$ of hyperelliptic curves of genus $5$.
+In order to obtain the asserted modular interpretation, recall that we identified the exceptional (chordal) divisor on $\widetilde\Mcal^\st_\ct$ with the moduli space $\Hyp_5^\st$ of hyperelliptic curves of genus $5$.
 The image of $j_\Mcal$ meets this divisor in the locus where the hyperelliptic curve has a node or worse.
 To get a point of the preimage, we normalize such a curve: we then get a hyperelliptic of genus $4$ that comes with a $2$-element set invariant under its hyperelliptic involution.
 We choose one these points and then have defined an element of the universal hyperelliptic curve $\Ccal_{\Hyp_4}\subset \widetilde\Mcal^\st_4$.

 The last assertion follows from the construction of the inverse map, which assigns to cubic threefold with an $A_1$-singularity a canonically embedded genus four curve.
 Alternatively, we could choose to prove this in the ball quotient setting, by invoking Proposition \ref{prop:mirrortrace}. \end{proof}